All Products

 Step 1: Deploy the ack-autoscaling-placeholder component and create a placeholder workload

-ack-autoscaling-placeholder provides a buffer for cluster auto scaling.
-This allows cluster nodes to be over-provisioned and preheated in advance and ensures that workloads can be scaled quickly without waiting for nodes to be created and join the cluster.
+ack-autoscaling-placeholder provides a buffer for cluster auto-scaling, enabling over-provisioning and pre-warming of cluster nodes.
+This ensures that workloads can scale out quickly without waiting for new nodes to be created and join the cluster.

-2. On the App Catalog tab, search for ack-autoscaling-placeholder, and then click ack-autoscaling-placeholder.
+2. On the App Catalog tab, search for ack-autoscaling-placeholder, then click ack-autoscaling-placeholder.

 3. On the ack-autoscaling-placeholder page, click Deploy.

-4. In the Deploy panel, complete the configuration as prompted, and then click OK.
+4. On the creation panel, complete the configuration as prompted, then click OK.

-Replace the Parameters in the Parameters tab with the following YAML example.
+Replace the content of Parameters on the Parameter tab with the following YAML example.

 nameOverride: ""